wilson0x4d/X4DESO/X4D_Core/README.md

 </pre>

 ## Versions
+v1.4

+- Added 'LibAddonMenu-2.0' to /lib/ folder, marked it as an optional dependency.

 v1.3

--- Fixed bug in settings save/restore for per-character -- Added 'Low Addon Memory' event handler that reports amount of memory in-use at the time
+- Fixed bug in settings save/restore for per-character
+- Added 'Low Addon Memory' event handler that reports amount of memory in-use at the time

 v1.2

--- Added sha1, base58 and bignum functions/libraries
+- Added sha1, base58 and bignum functions/libraries

 v1.1